South Tyrolean Freedom: History

-In November 2014 Klotz, who had served in the Provincial Council for 31 consecutive years (for SH, UfS and STF), announced her resignation from the assembly in order to take care of her husband, who was severely ill.
+In November 2014, Klotz, who had served in the Provincial Council for 31 consecutive years (for SH, UfS and STF), announced her resignation from the assembly in order to take care of her husband, who was severely ill.

 In the 2018 provincial election, the party obtained 6.0% of the vote and two provincial councillors.

 In the municipal elections in September 2020, South Tyrolean Freedom competed in 29 South Tyrolean municipalities with 140 candidates.
 It was able to increase its seats from 41 to 49.

+In the 2023 provincial election, the party surged to 10.9% of the vote, translating into four provincial councillors.

 Ideology

 The STF sees itself as a "liberal-patriotic" party aimed at protecting the German-speaking population of South Tyrol.
 The party claims South Tyroleans' right to self-determination and to conduct a referendum in order to decide whether they want to be part of Italy or the Austrian state of Tyrol.
 The party programme also emphasizes the protection of the environment, the defense of family values, a moderately liberal economic policy and the concept of Europe of the regions.